 Leeds United v Tottenham Hotspur: Early team news, predicted line-up, TV details

+Leeds United v Tottenham live: Early team news, predicted line-up, TV details, weather latest in Storm Amy

 Leeds United face Tottenham Hotspur in another home clash against a Premier League highflyer in the last round of games before the October international break today.